HamiltonGerlach/MultiStompController/README.md

-MultiStompController - a compact MIDI converter that receives MIDI data from the MOEN GEC5 loop switcher and translates it into separate MIDI outputs for the Zoom MS-50G Multistomp (via MIDI-USB) and the Strymon Iridium (via MIDI-EXP).
+**MultiStompController** - a compact MIDI converter that receives MIDI data from the MOEN GEC5 loop switcher and translates it into separate MIDI outputs for the Zoom MS-50G Multistomp (via MIDI-USB) and the Strymon Iridium / any other MIDI device (via MIDI-EXP).

 Resources used: